ROCm/rocm-core/CONTRIBUTING.md

 * Any alternatives:
 3. Any additional information:

-The author must set labels (and assigns a miliestone) according to his/her own understanding.
+The author must set labels (and assigns a milestone) according to his/her own understanding.

 Other contributors can change these values if they disagree.
 That being said, adding a small comment explaining the motivation is highly recommended.